louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 17 PATIENT COUNSELING INFORMATION

-“See FDA-approved patient labeling (Patient Information)”
+"See FDA-approved patient labeling (Patient Information)"

 17.1 Nitrates

 Physicians should discuss with patients the contraindication of tadalafil tablets with regular and/or intermittent use of organic nitrates.
 Patients should be counseled that concomitant use of tadalafil tablets with nitrates could cause blood pressure to suddenly drop to an unsafe level, resulting in dizziness, syncope, or even heart attack or stroke.

 Physicians should discuss with patients the appropriate action in the event that they experience anginal chest pain requiring nitroglycerin following intake of tadalafil tablets.
 In such a patient, who has taken tadalafil tablets, where nitrate administration is deemed medically necessary for a life-threatening situation, at least 48 hours should have elapsed after the last dose of tadalafil tablets before nitrate administration is considered.
 In such circumstances, nitrates should still only be administered under close medical supervision with appropriate hemodynamic monitoring.
-Therefore, patients who experience anginal chest pain after taking tadalafil tablets should seek immediate medical attention [see Contraindications (4.1) and Warnings and Precautions (5.1)] .
+Therefore, patients who experience anginal chest pain after taking tadalafil tablets should seek immediate medical attention [see Contraindications (4.1) and Warnings and Precautions (5.1)].

 17.2 Guanylate Cyclase (GC) Stimulators